Senior Embedded Engineer

 Example: In a 3-stage pipeline, the fetch, decode, and execute stages...read more

-Q10.
-What process and threads?
+Q. What are processes and threads?

 Processes are independent units of execution while threads are lightweight subunits of a process sharing resources.